 There are also many different ways to enjoy this vegetable.
 A popular recipe involves stir-frying spinach with slivers of garlic in a drizzle of olive oil and soy sauce.
 It also goes well in any pesto and can be blended into most soups.

 Carrots aren’t just sweet and crunchy.
 They’re also a fantastic source of beta carotene.
-This is an antioxidant that the body converts into vitamin A, a fat-soluble nutrient that can contribute to better vision and a healthier immune system.
-It’s also high in soluble and insoluble fibres, which can keep you from binging on more food than necessary.
+This is an antioxidant that the body converts into vitamin A, a fat-soluble nutrient that can contribute to better vision, which you must have already heard a lot about.
+But, do note that carrots cannot always cure age-related vision problems like cataracts, and that might actually require the attention of an eye doctor from clinics like SharpeVision.

 Chop them up into bite-sized pieces and dip into hummus for a filling snack.
 You can also slice or shred it to use as a salad topping or mix it into coleslaw for some added crunch.
 Alternatively, you can turn it into carrot juice or blend it into highly healthy smoothies.